nettie168/tech515-sparta-test-app-cicd/README.md

 ## Sparta Node Sample App

-Check jenkins can copy app to ec2 and run app
+Check jenkins can copy app to ec2 and run app, when cd into repo/app

 ## Description